majesticbeast/intro-to-terraform/docs/providers-lockfile-statefile.md

 In the above block of code, we set the provider's "local name" to "aws".
 This comes into play in the next section where we will start configuring provider's and creating aliases.

-> Note: While you can use a different "local name" for your provider, it's idiomatic to name it the same as the
+> While you can use a different "local name" for your provider, it's idiomatic to name it the same as the
 > provider's preferred local name.
 The preferred local name is simply the prefix it uses for all it's resource types and
 > as far as I have experienced, is the same as the provider's name/type.